duckfood/PeacemakerAI/README.md

 PeacemakerAI is based on the prototypical SemperFi from the base Warzone2100.

 The goal is to write a non-cheating AI that uses databases to keep track of enemy forces instead of simply enumerating them.
 It still cheats some to compete with the AI in the base game.
-It knows where derricks and some buildings are unseen, but it does not respond to units that have not been spotted or are nearby for the most part.
+It knows where derricks and some buildings are unseen, but it does not respond to units that have not been spotted or are not nearby for the most part.
 Once an opponent AA unit has been spotted it is tracked without being seen again.

 PeacemakerAI may still be vulnerable to an early truck rush, but once established it should put on a good show at any tech level and many opponents.
 Battle focus is repair, flame, HVC, and VTOL.
 PeacemakerAI was designed to defeat Nullbot, Cobra, Bonecrusher, and SemperFi unallied in the same skirmish.